-W hat, exactly, do ESG metrics cover?
-Before answering this vital question, it is important to note that ESG reporting is currently not mandatory in the United States, although mandatory reporting
+hat, exactly, do ESG metrics cover?
+Before answering this vital question, it is important to note that ESG reporting is currently not mandatory in the United States, although mandatory reporting related to businesses' climate change and energy activities could be enforced by the U.S. Securities and Exchange Commission (SEC) as soon as 2024, an issue discussed in greater detail below.

 The lack of a governmentimposed ESG standard in the United States does not mean ESG systems are free of coercion.
-Due to the publicprivate partnerships outlined previously and discussed more heavily later in the paper, virtually all large U.S. companies and an increasingly substantial number of smalland medium-sized businesses are today effectively forced to "Nearly every ESG system includes three primary themes: climate change mitigation and associated climate and environmental goals and actions; promoting social justice and diversity, equity, and inclusion (DEI) initiatives; and reforming corporate governance.
-A common fact of the many different ESG systems currently in use is that each of them contains highly subjective elements."
+Due to the publicprivate partnerships outlined previously and discussed more heavily later in the paper, virtually all large U.S. companies and an increasingly substantial number of smalland medium-sized businesses are today effectively forced to report ESG scores and vast amounts of related data, whether they want to or not.

+Existing ESG systems are sponsored by various international governmental organizations, financial institutions, and other organizations.
+Although there is currently no uniform ESG standard or benchmark applied universally to all businesses, nearly every ESG system includes three primary themes: climate change mitigation and associated climate and environmental goals and actions; promoting social justice and diversity, equity, and inclusion (DEI) initiatives; and reforming corporate governance.
+A common fact of the many different ESG systems currently in use is that each of them contains highly subjective elements.26 includes three primary themes: climate change mitigation and associated climate and environmental goals and actions;